freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 sys/boot and lib/libstand).
 It covers all the code that the project provides that interacts with the hardware before the kernel starts.

-The LUA interpreter that was added earlier in 2018 was made default in 2018Q3.
+The LUA interpreter added earlier in 2018 was made default in 2018Q3.
 Due to undiagnosed booting issues, the LUA interpreter has been disabled on sparc64 and all powerpc.
 The LUA interpreter is scheduled to replace the FORTH interpreter entirely in FreeBSD 13, although the